Heroku Java Support Reference

 Specifying a Java Version

-We recommend to always explicitly configure the required OpenJDK major version for your application.
-If no version is configured, the default version for the stack will be installed.
+We recommend always explicitly configuring the required OpenJDK major version for your application.
+If you don’t configure a version, the default version for the stack is installed.
 The default version will change over time and your application might fail to build with the new default version.

-The current default versions for each stack are as follows:
+The current default versions for each stack are:

 heroku-20 |